Akshit8/my-docker/README.md

 - InterProcess Communication

 ## Container v/s Host
-Enough with theory and definitions, now let's see how a container is different from host machine.<br><br>
+Enough with theory and definitions, now let's actually see how a container behaves differently from host machine.<br><br>
-We'll create a ubuntu docker container passing `/bin/bash` as entrypoint.
+We'll create an ubuntu docker container passing `/bin/bash` as entrypoint.
 Use the following snippet.
 ```bash
 docker run -it --rm ubuntu /bin/bash
 ```
-We'll run a few commands inside both our container(ubuntu 20.04) and host machine(ubuntu 20.04) and observer their behaviour inside both environments:
+We'll run a few Linux commands inside our container(ubuntu 20.04) and host machine(ubuntu 20.04) and observer their behaviour inside both environments:

 - **hostname** - return name of the host inside which bash is running.
 - **ps** - return list of active process running inside the environment.